 - 1 clove garlic minced

-- 4 cups chicken stock could also use veggie or fish stock if you have it
+- 4 cups chicken broth could also use veggie or fish stock if you have it

 - 1 1/2 pounds Yukon Gold potatoes cut into small dice